flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-07-30-qq/index.md

 cards:
   - order: 0
     body: >-
-      > ‘Once again, we are the economic envy of the entire world.”
+      > "Once again, we are the economic envy of the entire world.”

       President Trump describing Friday's economic data that showed gross domestic product (GDP) increased 4.1% in second quarter.
 Strong consumer &